Travis Spouses Club

 SECTION 15: FINANCIAL CONTROL

-There shall be three separate banking accounts for the “General,” “Charitable,” and “Operations” funds of the TSC.
+There shall be three separate banking accounts for the “General,” “Charitable,” and “Thrift Shop” funds of the TSC.
 The President and Senior Vice President, in addition to those members designated responsible for issuing disbursements, will be the signatory authority on accounts.

 Third-party financial services or account use must be approved by the Executive Board and reviewed annually at the beginning of the year for use.